maxl-96/Case-Study-1-Project-1/README.md

 ## Problem definition

-For solving a machinge learning problem, it is nessesery to understand the business problem.
-If u unterstand what problem u have u can choose the right ML type.
+The first step in determining if machine learning could benefit your business is to align the problem you're trying to solve with a machine learning solution.

-There are these types of machine learning:
+There are three types of machine learning:
  - Supervised Learning
  - Unspuervised Learning
  - Reinforement Learning

-If ML can be used, its fall under one of therse three typers:
+When ML can be used, it falls under one of these types:
-- Classification (Preditct Classes)
+- Classification (Preditcts Classes)
-- Regression     (Predict a Number)
+- Regression     (Predicts a Number)
-- Recommendation (Predict the best Matches)
+- Recommendation (Predicts the best Matches)

 ## Data

 What kind of Data do i have?
-- Structured Data like rows and Colums?
+- Structured Data like rows and Columns?
 - Unstructured Data like text or images
 - Static Data - never changing Data
 - Streaming Data - constantly updated data

 ## Evaluation

-How can i mess my ML model?
+How am I able to mess my ML model?
 There are some different metrics for every ML problem.

 ## Features

-The next step is to understand what features do i have in the dataset and how can i use them?
+The next step is to understand what features does my dataset provide and how can i use them?

 ## Modelling

-Modelling breaks into three parts, choosing a model, improving a model, comparing it with others.
+Modelling is divided into three parts, choosing a model, improving a model, comparing it with others.

 ## Experimentation

-The last step is to repeat all other steps and test some different ways.
-Choose other models or hyperparameter maybe some other features.
+The last step is to repeat all previous steps and test it again in a different way.
+When testing it again you can choost another model or hyperparameter and also some other features.
-Then compare the models.
+Finally, compare all the models.